Church of St Augustine of Canterbury

 On the 1st Sunday of the Month a short Healing Service immediately follows Mass.

-On the 3rd Sunday of the Month at 1.30pm (after coffee hour) an Adult Study Group Meets to discuss various topics including Bible Study, Doctrine, Church History, Prayer etc.
+On the 3rd Sunday of the Month at 1.30pm, an Adult Study Group Meets to discuss various topics including Bible Study, Doctrine, Church History, Prayer etc. The group meets in nearby Conquest House, 17 Palace Street, Canterbury, Kent CT1 2DZ.
+Please see the voucher on the printed weekly Pew Sheet in Church which can be exchanged for a complimentary hot drink to accompany the meeti8ng.

 Major Holy Days